-With 44% of data breaches caused by a third party, and only 15% of vendors disclosing that a breach had taken place, it’s no surprise that many organizations are prioritizing investment in their third-party risk management (TPRM) programs.
+With 44% of data breaches caused by a third party and only 15% of vendors disclosing that a breach had taken place, it’s no surprise that many organizations are prioritizing investment in their third-party risk management (TPRM) programs.
 In fact, 74% say their organizations urgently need to make TPRM more consistent across the enterprise.

-Those who still rely on inefficient manual processes face higher risk of a cyber breach, as well as reputational or regulatory repercussions.
+Those who still rely on inefficient manual processes face a higher risk of a cyber breach, as well as reputational or regulatory repercussions.
 With the right TPRM tools in place, IT and security teams can streamline, and maximize the effectiveness of their tools and procedures so they can keep up with the demands of their businesses.

 While multiple factors will determine the exact needs of a particular organization, here are seven tools that are essential to managing any vendor ecosystem.

-Most organizations require their third-parties to complete a questionnaire as part of the initial onboarding process and then repeat the exercise at intervals.
+Most organizations require their third parties to complete a questionnaire as part of the initial onboarding process and then repeat the exercise at intervals.
 When performed manually by exchanging emails and spreadsheets, these assessments can be time-consuming, and many security leaders feel they don’t have all of the information needed to carry out an effective assessment of a vendor’s security posture.

 In order to gain transparency and streamline the process of gathering and verifying vendor risk data, security leaders are using technology to automatically validate questionnaire responses with objective cybersecurity data points.
 Users of some platforms can further target their assessments by utilizing templates that map to specific regulatory frameworks, or by customizing their own to match the risk profile of a given supplier.